Patrick Glen

 Research interests

-My research considers the relationship between institutions in the music industry, popular music audiences, musical practice, journalism, politics, culture and society.
-Published by Palgrave Macmillan as part of their Subcultures, Popular Music and Social Change Series in 2019, my book Permissive Social Change and Youth in the British Music Press, 1967–1983 is the first scholarly history of the music press that locates journalists and editors, music papers and their readers within broader debates about youth culture, the cultural industries and ‘permissiveness’.
+My research considers the relationship between institutions in the cultural industries (particularly the music industry) respond to, represent and perhaps even contribute to broader processes of political, cultural and social change.
+Published by Palgrave Macmillan as part of their Subcultures, Popular Music and Social Change Series in 2019, my first book Permissive Social Change and Youth in the British Music Press, 1967–1983, for instance, is the first scholarly history of the music press that locates journalists and editors, music papers and their readers within broader debates about youth culture, the cultural industries and ‘permissiveness’.

-I am currently researching and writing a second book, Pop, Politics and Moral Panics: Music Festivals and British Society, 1968-76 which will be published by Manchester University Press.
-The book will be published in 2028.
-Pop, Politics and Moral Panics considers the pop music festival from 1968 and analyses the subsequent moral panics, political discussions and attempts to regulate and control such festivals up to 1976.
-Outdoor pop festivals—particularly the Isle of Wight Festival of 1970—caught the attention of the British public, politicians and media sparking controversy over their implications, social and political meaning, and even their existence.
+My second book, Pop, Politics and Moral Panics: Music Festivals and British Society, 1968-76 will be published by Manchester University Press in 2027.
+The monograph considers the pop music festival in Britain from 1968 and analyses the subsequent moral panics, political discussions and attempts to regulate and control such festivals up to 1976.
+Outdoor pop festivals—particularly the Isle of Wight Festivals of 1969 and 1970—caught the attention of the British public, politicians and media sparking controversy over their implications, social and political meaning, and even their existence.
 To some, festivals were where the ‘permissive’ 1960s and countercultural politics could be experienced and lived.
 However, voices on the right—including Conservative councillors and Monday Club MPs—saw festivals as a threat to the ‘British way of life’ (alongside non-white immigration, Irish Republicanism and communism).
 This led to clashes over how music festivals should be regulated that illuminated conflicts within the entertainment industry as well as between right and left, youth and their elders—tensions that continue to resonate today.

 I have previously researched the history of British cinema-going in the 1960s and published journal articles that consider cinema-going in relation to youth, counterculture and social change.